The Australian Auto Glass Association

 What’s The Purpose Of An AGA?

 The AGA claim to give “all sides of the auto glass industry a unified voice“.
-Now I’d like to point out that I didn’t come to any quick conclusion regarding this statement.
+Now I’d like to point out that I didn’t come to any quick conclusions.
 My post’s are rarely written in one sitting and I gave this some thought before I concluded this is a misleading statement.
 Mainly because the AGA doesn’t represent all sides of the auto glass industry, it represents a small percentage of the industry and below I’ve built a strong case to prove this.

 Shell Games With The Membership Numbers

 According to a paper published by the Australian Auto Glass Industry Alliance (AAIA).
 It’s said that the auto glass industry in Australia consists of over 500 windscreen repairers.
-For those who don’t know know the AAIA is similar to the AGA but free to join and less corporate.
+For those who don’t know know the AAIA is similar to the AGA, but free to join and less corporate.

 I’m unsure how accurate and how current the numbers are, but I think we could agree there would be at least 500 independent auto glass businesses in Australia.
-If so the AGA and it’s 122 members represent only 24.4% of the businesses and that’s assuming there are only 500 windscreen companies, any more and they dilute further.
+If so, the AGA and it’s 122 members represent only 24.4% of the businesses and that’s assuming there are only 500 windscreen companies, any more and they dilute further.

 Who ever is in charge of statistics at the AGA believe some members should be counted multiple times.
 Nation Auto Glass has been counted 10 times & Instant Windscreens 36 times.
-So if we use my preferred method and count these companies once only the AGA membership total is slashed from 122 to 76, or 15.2% of the auto glass industry.
+So if we use my unbiased method and count these companies once only the AGA membership total is slashed from 122 companies to 76, or 15.2% of the auto glass industry.

 It’s often said “you can’t argue with the math” but actually you can and you should.
-The thing about numbers is they’re often massaged to say whatever people want, so it always pays to look and ask for data supporting the claim.
+The thing about numbers is they’re often massaged to say whatever people want, so it always pays to look and ask for the data supporting the claim.

 What Are The AGA Goals?

 In 2015 a news clip published by AGA strongly suggests the AGA are about lifting standards.
 The President of the AGA at the time is quoted as stating “The auto glass technicians have been crying out for a standardised training program to keep them on the front foot of industry developments”.
-He then went on to say “lifting the standards is the AGA’s mandate”.
+He went on to say “lifting the standards is the AGA’s mandate”.

 National Business Differs From Local Business